sbbullet/sbbullet/README.md

 <h3 align="center">I am a Software Engineer and an entrepreneur who loves 🚀 startups and 📦 products that make this world a better place.</h3>
 <br>

 - 🔭 I’m currently working on a project which is yet to be revealed.
-- 🌱 I’m currently learning TypeScript, Flutter, Kubernetes.
 - 👯 I’m looking to collaborate on interesting open-source projects, startups & product development.
-- 💬 Ask me about MEVN and LEMP stack and technology stuffs.
+- 💬 Ask me about anything you think would be a great conversation to have with me.

 <hr>